Skip to main content Skip to navigation

 Your third year is normally spent abroad, where you may opt to spend a full year in one country or split the year between two countries.
 We encourage students to spend time in a country where their ab initio language is spoken.

 In your final year you will study two (or three) core language modules and optional modules in Linguistics.
-You will also select cultural modules if you are studying two languages.
+You will also select culture modules if you are studying two languages.

 Year One

-Language 3 or a cultural module related to Language 1 or 2 or a Translation Studies module
+Language 3, a culture module related to Language 1 or 2, or a Translation Studies module

 Linguistics: Understanding Language